thma/LtuPatternFactory/README.md

 ##### Origami programming style

 Mathematicians love symmetry.
-So it comes with littly surprise that the Haskell standard library `Data.List` comes with a dual to `foldr`: the higher order function `unfoldr`.
+So it comes with littly surprise that the Haskell standard library `Data.List` provides a dual to `foldr`: the higher order function `unfoldr`.
 `foldr` allows to project a list of values to a single value. `unfoldr` allows to create a list of values starting from an initial value:

 ```haskell